mbastard42/KASP/README.md

-# KSSP | Kubernetes Svelte Symphony PostgreSQL
+# [ KSSP ] Kubernetes Svelte Symphony PostgreSQL

 Accelerate your web development with this ready-to-use development environment.
-This repo offers a streamlined setup for Kubernetes with 3 components; Symfony, Svelte, and PostgreSQL, along with a CI/CD pipeline to ensure efficient development and deployment.
+This repository offers a complete solution for Kubernetes, integrating Symfony, Svelte, and PostgreSQL.
+A streamlined CI/CD pipeline ensures smooth development and deployment processes."

 ## Project structure